JonathanHolvey/web-deploy/README.md

 **destinations** (required): An array of one or more absolute paths on the webserver to which the repository should be deployed.

 **mode** (required): The mode the deployment should be performed in.
 Valid options are:
         `update`: Only the file changes specified in the payload are deployed.
+Overridden by `git push --force`.
         `replace`: All files are deployed, irrespective of whether they have changed.
         `deploy`: Use mode `replace` if the destination is empty (apart from ignored files) and `update` otherwise.
         `dry-run`: As with `deploy`, but no files are actually changed.
 Changes are still recorded in the log file.